No smoking sign

 How can I give up smoking?

-Giving up smoking can be very tough, but it is worth it for both you and your baby.
 You have the best chance of succeeding by getting help from professionals.

-Giving up completely is the best option, but if you do choose to use an e cigarette continue to keep your baby away from e cigarettes and their vapour.
+There is currently no research on vaping and SIDS.
+Giving up completely is the best option, but if you do choose to use a vape, continue to keep your baby away from vapes and their vapour.
 Talk to your local stop smoking service for the best advice.
+There is currently no research around bedsharing and vaping, we suggest you do not share a bed with your baby if you vape.

 What is Nicotine Replacement Therapy, and is it safe in pregnancy?